 With Sharetribe Go, you can enjoy your first month for free, giving you the flexibility to launch without upfront investment.
 After that, prices start from $79/mo, depending on the size of your business.
 Everything is included – there are no surprise maintenance fees or upcharges, and new features are constantly added at no additional cost.

 Once you start scaling, you can upgrade to Sharetribe Flex (with the help of a verified Sharetribe Expert partner developer, if you need one).
 You’ll get all the features of a custom marketplace for 80–90% less than the cost of custom development.
-Plus, you’ll get to market faster and your developers won’t have to worry about maintenance or performance.
+Plus, you’ll get to market faster, and your developers won’t have to worry about maintenance or performance.
 If you don't have a developer on your team, check out our guide on hiring a marketplace developer for helpful advice.

 How to make a site like Etsy with no-code marketplace software – in less than a day